Minivan Camper Conversion

 I fashioned a curtain from the same material I used for the window covers.
 A simple adhesive Velcro patch on the interior of the van and on the curtain, keeps the curtain simple and easy to put up or take down.

-For hotter conditions or when I want a breeze, I use an OPOLAR USB rechargeable fan.
+For hotter conditions or when I want a breeze, I use an Koonie/OPOLAR USB rechargeable fan.
+UPDATE - The fan is now being sold under the Koonie name.
 The fan has a swivel base that allows a full 360 degree pivot in any direction.
 It can sit on a level surface or it can be clamped to just about anything.
 I typically clamp it to the grab handle in the rear of the van.
 It has three (technically four) speeds.
 On a full charge it will run overnight.
 On the low setting it is very quiet.
-The noise level on the higher speeds is still rather low and not disturbing.
+The noise level on the higher speeds is still rather low and not disturbing at all.
 The OPOLAR fan seems very well made and well worth the price.

 You can see the Reflectix window covers in this photo.
 The rear is shown in "black out" mode.
 The dark side facing outward, while the other is shown with the shiny side out.

 Minivan Camper Kitchen

 The kitchen drawer stores a two-burner propane Coleman camp stove along with a collapsible sink, an organizer container for cutlery and kitchen items.
 There's room for paper towels and even some food storage.
 The drawer slides out and the raised tailgating provides overhead shelter.

 Fresh water is stored in two four gallon Reliance water jugs.
 I also carry a tarp that can be fitted to the tailgate or the roof rack if desired.